Viictte/ML_Ablation/README.md

 #### 3. Feature Transform Regularization
 **(Notebook 5 – Ablation on Feature Transform)**
-The Spiking-PointNet retains PointNet’s use of a **spatial transformer network (STN)** for rotation invariance【326†SpikePointNet.pdf†L240-L283】.
+The Spiking-PointNet retains PointNet’s use of a **spatial transformer network (STN)** for rotation invariance.
 However, its necessity for spiking neurons was never empirically verified.
 We therefore remove the STN to quantify its real contribution under spiking dynamics and evaluate whether geometric invariance remains preserved without it.